njsmith/zs/doc/format.rst

 blocks, and then compress each block.
-Then we add some framing to let us figure out where each block starts and ends, and add an index structure to let us quickly find which blocks contain records that match some query, and ta-da, we have a ZSS file.
+Then we add some framing to let us figure out where each block starts and ends, and add an index structure to let us quickly find which blocks contain records that match some query, and ta-da, we have a ZS file.
 The resulting structure looks like this:

 .. image:: /figures/format-overview.*